biojppm/rapidyaml/README.md

 Recently [libfyaml](https://github.com/pantoniou/libfyaml)
 appeared.
-This is a newer C library, fully conformant to the YAML standard as shown by 100% success in the test suite, which does offer the tree as a data structure.
+This is a newer C library, fully conformant to the YAML standard with an amazing 100% success in the test suite; it also offers the tree as a data structure.
 As a downside, it does not work in Windows, and it is also multiple times slower parsing and emitting.